Vidishap95/Event-Planner/README.md

 # Event-Planner

-## Description
+# Description
-Website for sharing events around your city, it will allowd you to create the event with infurmation such as: description, date, address and image to promote it.
+Our final project for the boot camp is a website where you can share events happening in your city.
+It allows you to create events by adding details like description, date, address, and an image for promotion.
+Our goal is to connect people and communities, making it simple to discover and join local events.
+Whether it's a concert, workshop, or social gathering, our platform helps you reach a wider audience and promote your event effectively.

-## Deployed URL
+# Deployed URL
+Check the code here [link]()

-## GitHub Repo
+# GitHub Repo
 Check the code here [link](https://github.com/Vidishap95/Event-Planner)

-## Collaborators
+# Collaborators
 * [Leo Liu](https://github.com/ALeoVerseau)
 * [Vidisha Patel](https://github.com/Vidishap95)
 * [AmalaHema Francis](https://github.com/amalahema)
 * [Paola Caceres Omana](https://github.com/paolacaceresoma)

-## Technologies Used
+# Technologies Used
-# graphQL
+## graphQL
 * query = viewEvent
 * mutation  = addEvent, updateEvent, DeleteEvent

-# Backend
+## Backend
 1. Express
 2. apollo/server
 3. jsonwebtoken(?)